ionos-cloud/cluster-api-provider-proxmox/docs/Troubleshooting.md

 ## Calico fails in IPVS mode with loadBalancers to expose services
 Calico unfortunately does not test connectivity when it choses a node ip to use for IPVS communication.
 This can be altered manually.
 More on this topic in [Calicos documentation](https://docs.tigera.io/calico/latest/networking/ipam/ip-autodetection#autodetection-methods).

+## Machine deletion deadlock
+Sometimes machines do not delete because some resource needs to be reconciled before deletion can happen, but these resources can not reconcile (for example nodes may not drain).
+To fix deletion deadlocks in such cases:
+ - Remove `ipaddresses` and `ipaddressclaims` for the relevant machines
+ - Remove the `proxmoxmachine` finalizer by editing `proxmoxmachines <machine>`
+ - Delete the `proxmoxmachine`
+ - Remove the `machine` finalizer by editing `machines <machine>`
+ - Delete the `machine`

+After these steps, VMs may linger in proxmox.
+Carefully remove those.